Frequently Asked Questions

 Must a parent obtain sole custody to be awarded child support?

-No. A parent may share both legal and physical custody with the other parent and, depending upon financial circumstances, still receive child support based on state guidelines.
+No. Depending on financial circumstances, a parent may share legal and physical custody with the other parent and still receive child support based on state guidelines.

 Can the provisions in a final dissolution be subsequently changed?

-Provisions cannot be changed unless the separation agreement so states, one of the parties commits fraud, or a modification is necessary to correct mistakes in drafting.
+Provisions cannot be changed unless the separation agreement explicitly states that a change can occur, one of the parties commits fraud, or a modification is necessary to correct mistakes in drafting.
 However, a provision in the law permits modification of spousal support or child support based upon a significant change in circumstances.

 California is a community property state; what does that mean?